 Neck pain is one of the most frequently reported problems after a high-speed roadway encounter.
 Sudden movement can force the head forward and backwards very quickly, placing strain on muscles, joints, and soft tissue in the neck.
 In many cases, discomfort may not fully develop until several hours later.

-Medical providers often evaluate stiffness, swelling, headaches, and limited movement after these types of highway impacts.
+Medical providers evaluate stiffness, swelling, headaches, and limited movement after these types of highway impacts.
 Imaging tests may also be used to check for deeper injuries involving the spine or surrounding tissue.
 Even when pain appears minor at first, symptoms can change over time.
-Early evaluation can help document physical changes and guide proper treatment during recovery.